Bargain books on the Middle Ages and all related subjects

 Cover image.
 Some pages on the site now carry a scan of the item being described.
 This is usually a scan of the actual item, though if several copies are in stock in a similar condition it will show a representative copy (this particularly applies to items listed as "unused bargain").
 Other parts of a book may be shown where relevant, for instance a page carrying an author’s signature, or a case of significant damage that is otherwise difficult to describe.
 In most cases, the images are smaller than life size.
 If click on the thumbnail next to the book description it will link to a larger image showing more detail.

-Please note, although some minimal image correction is applied, it is medievalbookshop policy that images should not be distorted to give a misleading impression of a book's condition; however, due to the limitations of scanning technology, images are not entirely true to life.
+Please note, although some basic image correction is applied, it is medievalbookshop policy that images should not be distorted to give a misleading impression of a book’s condition; however, due to the limitations of scanning technology, images are not entirely true to life.
 In particular, red, orange and yellow tones are likely to look unnaturally bright, detail with dark patterns or colours will be difficult to distinguish, and metallic blocking (usually gilt or silver) will tend to look dark or black, and may disappear against a dark background.

+Author(s) or editor(s).
 As named on the title page; other names may be listed here, such those of translators or illustrators.
-The form and spelling used on the book's title page will be reproduced, though occasionally other spellings may be added in square brackets if they are more widely known.
+The form and spelling used on the book’s title page will be reproduced, though occasionally other spellings may be added in square brackets if they are more widely known.

 Title.
 The book’s title as given on the title page: this may be amalgated with the title given on the cover, spine, half-title page, or elsewhere, if these are different.
 Titles are usually reproduced in full, though very long titles might be abbreviated.